fabiobiondi/angular-fullscreen/README.md

 ```

 ## Use as a directive
-Set the `fullscreen` attribute to a specific element.
+Set the `fullscreen` attribute to a specific element:

 ```html
 <img id="img1" src="imgs/P1030188.JPG" fullscreen />